Click for a PDF of Fisheries 2018 Instructions for Authors

 - Authors are strongly encouraged to submit a word processing file in either Word or plain text format.

 - Figures/images should be in EPS or TIFF (preferred) formats, and tables should be in Excel or Word formats.

 - Word count is extremely important.
 (See limits for article types above.)

 - The cover letter should explain how your paper is innovative, provocative, timely, and of interest to a broad audience.
 It should also include a list of potential reviewers who can provide an unbiased, informed, and thorough assessment of the manuscript.
 The cover letter can also be used to provide further explanation, if part of the information has been published or presented previously.

 - Also in the cover letter, please include:

-- A blurb for the table of contents (this should be one sentence that explains the article and captures the reader’s attention).
+- A blurb (this should be one sentence that explains the article and captures the reader’s attention) for social media outlets.

-- A cover teaser: 4-5 words that will go onto the cover of the magazine.
+- A potential cover teaser: 4-5 words that will go onto the cover of the magazine.

-- Consult the last four issues for additional guidance on format.
+- Consult current issues for additional guidance on format.

 - Manuscripts should be double-spaced, including tables, references, and figure captions.

 - Leave at least a 1-in margin on all sides.
 Indent all paragraphs.
 Number pages sequentially and use continuous line numbering.